 While the dextroamphetamine dosage for adults is not divided by age, many doctors will not prescribe large amounts of the drug to older adults due to the way it impacts the heart.
 If a patient takes Dexedrine for many years, they should check in with their doctor to see if they should reduce their dosage as they get older.

-Snorting crushed pills is a standard method of consumption when abusing the medication.
+Users report that snorting crushed pills is a standard method of consumption when abusing the medication.
 Snorting dextroamphetamine results in a faster and more potent high than swallowing the pills.
-However, it comes with more significant dangers, including a higher chance of overdosing and damage to the sinus cavity.

 What Dexedrine High Feels Like